 Running as a sport can be traced back to 776 BC in Greece.
-The ancient Greeks developed their training programmes which helped people to take part in the running events organized during the Olympic games.
-Being a spectator to the running events was vastly enjoyed by the Greeks.
-Wealthy and large-hearted gentlemen even showered the winners with precious gifts.
+The ancient Greeks developed training programs which helped people to take part in the running events organized during the Olympic Games.
+The Greeks loved to watch running events and wealthy, generous spectators showered the winners with precious gifts.

-The sport unquestionably was physically challenging.

-There were different types of foot races having varied lengths that took place in the ancient Greece.
-The standard distance of the races was measured in the stade where a single stadia measured approximately 185 meters.
-The one-stade race was the most eminent which the legendary founder of the Olympic Games could run in one breath allegedly.
-Other events were the Dolichos and two-stade race.
-Dolichos was a 20 or 24 stades long race.
-The races which were longer than one stade required runners to turn 180 degrees around a post located at the two ends of the stadium.
+The sport was unquestionably physically challenging, and there were different types of foot races of varying lengths.
+The standard distance of the races was measured in the stade or stadium, where a single stadium measured approximately 185 meters.
+The one-stade race was the most prestigious and which the legendary founder of the Olympic Games could allegedly run in one breath.

-Here are some rules that were followed by the ancient wrestlers in Greece-
+Here are some rules that were followed by wrestlers in ancient Greece:

 - Gouging the eyes or biting was not permitted

-- It is the referee’s call whether or not twisting the fingers with the intention of forcing the opponent to concede defeat is permitted
+- It was the referee’s call whether or not twisting the fingers with the intention of forcing the opponent to concede defeat was permitted

 - Attacking the genitals was prohibited